Microsoft Patches 17-Year-Old Bug, But Fix May Crash Systems

 Unfortunately, Microsoft may have traded a bit of embarassment over the continued existence of such an old problem for a full-on facepalm.
 After the company released its latest set of security patches on Tuesday, Windows XP users began complaining that the update crashes their systems.
-Attempting to boot, either normally or in safe mode, reportedly causes BSODs; the appropriate forum thread is located here
+Attempting to boot, either normally or in safe mode, reportedly causes BSODs; the appropriate forum thread is located here.

 Not pictured: Picard's netbook.

-a potential work-around, but the fix requires that the customer have access to the Windows XP Recovery Console.
+Microsoft has already identified a potential work-around, but the fix requires that the customer have access to the Windows XP Recovery Console.
 This, in turn, requires a Windows XP disc, but the vast majority of netbook vendors don't actually ship XP discs with their systems.
 Those of you without access to this rather important bit of media will presumably need to wait for additional repair information or resign yourself to reinstalling from scratch.